magrathj/Azure-Devops-ML-Flask-WebApp/README.md

 | 08/02/2021 |  Demo UI functionality |    Demo API calls |
 | 15/02/2021 |  Cosmetic changes to UI |    Technical tebt - clean up of repo |
 | 21/02/2021 |  End to End demo |    End to End demo |

+## Future plan

+The next steps would be to develop out the APIs and Web UI.
+So that, there is a broad host of APIs with a swagger page.
+Similarly, for the UI building out the Web page so that its more extensive.
+Additionally, building out the testing to test the APIs using postman and selium.

 ## Instructions